cniblock/sticky-notes/README.md

 ### - Date Stamp

-Every note entry includes a timestamp to track when the note was created or last updated
+Every note entry includes a timestamp to track when the note was created or last updated.

 ### - Responsive Design

 The web application is designed to be accessible on various devices for convenience.

-## Testing.
+## Testing

-### Validator Testing.
+### Validator Testing

 - HTML

-  - I can confirm that all HTML on each page has passed without error in the official [W3C Validator](https://validator.w3.org/#validate_by_input)
+  - I can confirm that all HTML on each page has passed without error in the official [W3C Validator](https://validator.w3.org/#validate_by_input).

 - CSS

-  - I can confirm that all CSS has passed without error in the official Jigsaw [Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+  - I can confirm that all CSS has passed without error in the official Jigsaw [Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).

 - JavaScript
-  - I can confirm that all JavaScript has passed without error in [JShint](https://jshint.com/) - there are however 13 warnings.
+  - I can confirm that all JavaScript has passed without error in [JShint](https://jshint.com/) - there are, however, 13 warnings.

-### Accessibility.
+### Accessibility

 ![Accessibility Score](readmeimages/lighthouse.jpg)

-A disappointing accessibility score, this is due to the bold colours of the note boxes.
+A disappointing accessibility score, this is due to the bold colors of the note boxes.

-## Unfixed bugs.
+## Unfixed Bugs

 There are no unfixed bugs on the deployed page.

-## Deployment.
+## Deployment

-The website has been deployed for several days and it has been very helpful in testing the website on numerous devices.
+The website has been deployed for several days, and it has been very helpful in testing the website on numerous devices.

 The process I followed for deploying the website is as follows:

-- From my GitHub project I went to **Settings**,
+- From my GitHub project, I went to **Settings**,
-- Then selected **Pages** on the left hand menu,
+- Then selected **Pages** on the left-hand menu,
-- Under **Source** I selected Deploy from a branch,
+- Under **Source**, I selected Deploy from a branch,
-- Finally, under **branch** I set it to **main - root** and save.
+- Finally, under **branch**, I set it to **main - root** and saved.
 - The live website can be found here: <https://cniblock.github.io/sticky-notes/>

-## Credits.
+## Credits

 All HTML and CSS codes written with knowledge gained from CodeInstitute.

-The vast majority of JavaScript credit goes to what was learnt with CodeInstitute.
+The vast majority of JavaScript credit goes to what was learned with CodeInstitute.
-References from textbook **JavaScript & Jquery - by Jon Duckett** were taken for the LocalStorage soloutions.
+References from the textbook **JavaScript & jQuery - by Jon Duckett** were taken for the LocalStorage solutions.
 [YouTube tutorials](https://www.youtube.com/watch?v=Efo7nIUF2JY) also assisted in LocalStorage options and also generating colored Notes.